BOOK IMAGES.jpg

+Poetry and prose became the way I could name the hurt, the mattering, the things I was too scared to say out loud.
 I don't write to observe from a distance.
-I write to intervene—in my own grief, in the silence we're taught to keep, in the isolation that makes survival feel like a private language no one else speaks.
-Poetry and prose became the way I could name what hurt, what mattered, what I was too scared to say out loud.
+I write to intervene—in the silence we're taught to keep, in the isolation that makes survival feel like a language no one else speaks.

 Finding authentic voice, creating maps from scar tissue, and treating silence as preparation, not emptiness.